-SURPRISE!!
 You’re plotting and planning out the perfect way to surprise your kids.
-Maybe it’s a surprise party with all his friends for a milestone birthday.
+Maybe it’s a big surprise party with all his friends for a milestone birthday.
 Or you’re surprising a kid with their first cell phone.
 I bet it’s a surprise Disney vacation!!
 That’s always fun, right?

 The Good and Bad of Surprising Kids

-Last week, my daughter’s junior high school teacher sent me an email to let me know that my daughter would be receiving an award.
+Here’s one of my personal stories – Several years ago, my daughter’s junior high school teacher sent me an email to let me know that my daughter would be receiving an award.
 My first question back to the teacher was, “Did you tell her she’s getting the award?
 We can’t make it a surprise”.

 See, I’ve learned over the years that my daughter isn’t the kind of kid who enjoys surprises.
 Getting called up in front of her classmates to stand on stage and have the teacher offer a glowing review?
-That would be akin to facing the firing squad for this easily-embarrassed 14-year old.
+That would be akin to facing the firing squad for an easily-embarrassed 14-year old.

 Is there ever a good time to surprise kids?
 Should certain surprises be allowed?
 Is it a rite of passage to surprise kids and let them deal with it, even if it might upset them?